© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three round cairns 960m and 920m north east of Outer Huccaby Ring is a scheduled monument protected by Historic England under reference 1021048.
 View the official record →

-Three round cairns 960m and 920m north east of Outer Huccaby Ring is a Bronze Age funerary monument located on Dartmoor in Devon.
+Three round cairns 960m and 920m north east of Outer Huccaby Ring is a Bronze Age ceremonial or funerary monument located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021048.

 Three round cairns 960m and 920m north east of Outer Huccaby Ring is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021048.